MrFox42/libquestxp/README.md

 ## Usage

 LibQuestXP uses [LibStub](https://www.wowace.com/projects/libstub "LibStub") like many other libraries.
+If you want to embed it in your addon, please use ```LibQuestXP.xml```, which should load all necessary files.

 ### Utilizing GetQuestLogRewardXP